eclipse-zenoh-flow/zenoh-flow/README.md

 -----------
 ## How to run

-If you launched the previous command, the Zenoh Flow runtime is located in `target/release/runtime`.
+Assuming that the previous steps completed successfully, you'll find the  the Zenoh-Flow runtime under `target/release/runtime`.
 This executable expects the following arguments:

 - the path of the dataflow graph to execute: `--graph-file zenoh-flow-examples/graphs/fizz_buzz_pipeline.yaml`,
 - a name for the runtime: `--runtime foo`.